S3L3CT3DLoves/StashBots/README.md

 - The performer in TARGET has a link to SOURCE
 - The performer in TARGET was never changed manually (it is an exact copy of SOURCE at the time of creation)
 - There are no ongoing Edits on the performer

+## Manual Update Mode
+In Manual Update mode, the Bot will take a list of performers from a CSV file (following the output format of Update mode).

+For all lines in the file where the last element is True, it will force the update of the performer, even if Update mode has failed it.

+This must only be used after a manual review of the list of performers has been done, to ensure no import data will be overwritten.

+Because this operation can be destructive, it will not be send in BOT mode, and will show up a normal Edit in StashBox.